-From: The Allocation Committee
+From: Allocation Committee

-Re: Delisting Option Classes, Listing and Delisting Series of Option Classes
+Re: Delisting Option Classes

-The Board of Directors, upon the recommendation of the Allocation Committee, approved the following policies regarding option class delisting, series listing and series delisting.
-Because these policies provide for a more efficient utilization of Exchange resources by helping to conserve quote capacity both internally and at the vendor level, during May 2001, the Allocation Committee will once again be conducting a delisting effort according to the method below:
+The Board of Directors, upon the recommendation of the Allocation Committee, has approved the following policy regarding option class delistings.
+This policy provides for a more efficient utilization of Exchange resources by helping to conserve quote capacity both internally and at the vendor level.
+Therefore, during October 2003, the Allocation Committee will be conducting a delisting effort as described below: